WHB139426/QA-Prompts/README.md

 You can prepare the pretrained weights of InstructBLIP-Vicuna-7B according to [[InstructBLIP](https://github.com/salesforce/LAVIS/tree/main/projects/instructblip)].

 Since we have changed the structure of the code of the model, we RECOMMEND you download the pretrained weights of EVA-CLIP, Vicuna-7b-v1.1 and QFormer directly in [[🤗HF](https://huggingface.co/WHB139426/QAprompts/tree/main)].
-The pretrained weights should be organized as follows,
+The pretrained weights should be downloaded into the sub folder `./experiments` and organized as follows,

 ```
 ├── QA-Prompts